 One of Victory in the Valley's favorite programs is named "Canine Friends."
 In 2020, VV's Canine Friends Pet Therapy Program celebrates its 16th year of service to cancer patients and families.
 Handlers and their Certified Therapy Dogs volunteer to participate in this rewarding program.
 These caring volunteers offer visitation, free of charge, at Victory in the Valley's Hospitality Centre, Victory House, VV Support Groups, and Cancer Center of Kansas Treatment Rooms (Wichita and Newton facilities).

 The Canine Friends Program is "dedicated to providing comfort and companionship by sharing a dog with cancer patients and their families to improve the quality of their lives and enhance the possibility of recovery."

-If you are interested in requesting a visit from a Canine Friend and their handler or if you would like to have your dog certified to participate in the Canine Friends program, please contact us.
+If you would like to have your dog certified to participate in the Canine Friends program, please contact us for more information.

-Although Victory in the Valley (VV) no longer owns an apartment complex, we have made special arrangements to continue assisting with the lodging needs of out-of-town cancer patients and families.
-VV has established medical rates through Kansas Inn, Wesley Inn, and Hotel at WaterWalk (formerly called Cambridge Suites).
+VV has made special arrangements to assist with the lodging needs of out-of-town cancer patients and families.
+VV has established negotiated rates through a few specific hotels.

 Because it is always stressful to have to leave your home and supportive community while undergoing medical testing and cancer treatment, the ability to stay in an atmosphere of encouragement and caring can make the situation much easier.
 Cancer patients and their families are invited to attend any of the support activities at Victory House or just come by for a visit.
 They will find a new “family of friends” from staff and volunteers who have walked a similar cancer journey, as a cancer patient or caregiver, and want to reach back to lend a caring hand.